AIEA Leadership Academy for New Senior International Officers

 The program will accept up to 17 Senior International Officers (SIOs) at higher education institutions with less than 5 years in their current position.
 Each participant will be asked to identify a specific challenge or topic of particular interest to them as SIOs, and to write a brief 1-page essay (max 300 words) about this as part of the application process.
 Upon successful completion of the Academy, participants will receive a certificate of completion issued jointly by AIEA and Duke University.
-Application information will become available by December, 2016.
+The application is now available.

 The participants will be housed together in the Kings Daughter’s Inn, a small five-star boutique hotel on edge of Duke University’s East Campus.
 There will be four faculty members for the Institute, all current or former SIOs, who will be present for all sessions.
 There will also be at least two additional speakers.

 The Academy will cover nine thematic topics that are relevant for leaders in international higher education, which are likely to include:

 Relations with the Administration Involving Faculty Making Alliances Programs and Partnerships Communications Assessment Resources Strategic Planning Career Decisions